Where to find the best Hainanese chicken rice in Hong Kong

-The everyday comfort of chicken and rice.
-What’s not to love?
-Hainanese chicken rice boasts a favourable reputation.
-It’s praised for its ease and accessibility and known for its success in packing a nutritious punch.
-It’s your daily carbs, protein, and fiber, all on a single plate.
-Plus, it has an incredibly delicious flavour.
-We have listed some spots in Hong Kong that do it best, whether the neighbourhood stalls or an elevated take by grand hotel venues.
+Who wouldn’t love the everyday comfort of chicken and rice?
+The classic Hainanese chicken rice is crowned not only for its ease and accessibility but also its success in packing a nutritious punch.
+It fills all your nutrition needs in one plate, complete with carbs, proteins, and fibre.
+From the neighbourhood stalls to elevated grand hotel venues, we have listed some of the top spots in Hong Kong where you can find the best Hainanese chicken rice.

 This comfort dish follows a meticulous preparation process.
 Hainanese chicken serves gently poached, sliced-to-perfection chicken over seasoned rice.
 Then, it is infused with chicken oil, and often (depending on where you’re ordering the dish) a medley of spices of turmeric and lemongrass, and then, a final bowl of clear chicken soup.